Nikitha-Rajendran/Topic-Modeling/README.md

 # Topic-Modeling

-In this repository, you will find a project I had done during my undergraduate studies on Topic Modeling in Natural Language Processing (a comparative study on various models).
+In this repository, you will find a project my friends and I had done during my undergraduate studies on Topic Modeling in Natural Language Processing (a comparative study on various models).
 Initially, a Spam-Ham classifier and Disaster Tweet classifier were developed using LSTM models with embeddings.
 Preprocessing methods like cleaning, tokenization, and GloVe embeddings were employed.
 A Multi-Class Topic Modeling task on news articles using GRU layers demonstrated good accuracy.
 Later, a combined dataset with four tweet classes was created, and a model using BERT with Latent Dirichlet Allocation was tried out.

 | Problem                         | Repository |